Karimka0/FindEulerPath/README.md

 - "The Euler cycle: a sequence of vertices"
 - "The Euler path: a sequence of vertices"
 - "The graph is not Euler graph!"

+## Overview
+The program checks whether the adjacency matrix is symmetric, i.e. whether we are given an unoriented graph or an oriented graph.
+Next, the program checks the conditions for the degrees of vertices and the connectivity of the graph.
+If the graph is connected and the conditions are fulfilled (different conditions are checked for the graph and for an oriented graph), then the graph is an Euler graph or semi-Euler graph.
+After that program decides is the graph Euler, semi-Euler or non-Euler graph.

 ---